NovasTaylor/Test/index.md

 permalink: index.html
 ---

 # Overview
-This project is a proof of concept investigating the use of Linked Data for submission and validation of non-clinical study data submitted to the FDA.
-The work is comprised of two intiatives:
+This project is a proof of concept investigating the use of Linked Data for validation and submission of non-clinical study data submitted to the FDA.
+The work is comprised of two initiatives:

-1. Modeling and validating nonclinical (SEND) data
+1. Modeling and validating nonclinical ([https://www.cdisc.org/standards/foundational/send](SEND)) data
 1. FDA Submission Criteria

-# Goals
-By modeling data validation checks and submission rules using Linked Data, sponsors can create data of exceptionally high quality.
-The same data validation rules used for data collection can be re-used for review prior to submission.
-When the same rules are used by both sponsor and regulatory agency, the risk of a rejected submission is lowered.
+When both study sponsors and regulatory agencies use common data models and rules across the entire data lifecycle, data quality is greatly improved and the submission and approval process is more efficient.